Racing, CrossFit, Outdoors

 Hometown: Alpine, Calif.

-Whitt moved to JR Motorsports fresh off his first full season in the NASCAR Camping World Truck Series at the end of 2011.
-He concluded the season with two top-fives, 11 top-10s and one pole en route to a ninth-place finish in the championship points.
-Toward the tail end of the year, Whitt also made two NASCAR Sprint Cup Series starts and three in the NASCAR Nationwide Series.
+Cole moved to JR Motorsports fresh off his first full season in the NASCAR Camping World Truck Series at the end of 2011.
+He concluded that season with two top-fives, 11 top-10s and one pole en route to a ninth-place finish in the championship points.
+Toward the tail end of the year, Cole also made two NASCAR Sprint Cup Series starts and three starts in the NASCAR Nationwide Series.
 With those starts, he solidified himself as one of the few drivers to have raced in all three of NASCAR’s top touring series before the age of 21.

-Like many of the talented drivers who preceded him, including Jeff Gordon, Kasey Kahne and Tony Stewart, Whitt blazed a path to NASCAR from the open-wheel ranks of the United States Auto Club (USAC).
-Whitt excelled with the powerful racecars and his trail is littered with impressive statistics.
+Like many of the talented drivers who preceded him, including Jeff Gordon, Kasey Kahne and Tony Stewart, Cole blazed a path to NASCAR from the open-wheel ranks of the United States Auto Club (USAC).
 In 2006, he became the Hoosier Sprint Car rookie of the year.
 A year later he earned at top-10 finish in more than half of his 60 starts.
-The 2008 season brought historic success for Whitt, as he became the youngest USAC National Champion.
+The 2008 season brought historic success for Cole, as he became the youngest USAC National Champion.

-After progressing through the USAC ranks, Whitt moved to stockcars in 2010 and made a memorable debut.
+After progressing through the USAC ranks, Cole moved to stock cars in 2010 and made a memorable debut.
 He won the pole and finished third in his first start in the K & N Pro Series East.
-Whitt finished the season fourth in points with six top-fives and seven top-10s in 10 races.
+Cole finished the season fourth in points with six top-fives and seven top-10s in 10 races.

-Outside of racing, Whitt’s hobbies include fishing, hunting, playing video games and spending time with his dog.
-As a big animal lover, he supports a rescue facility called Lions Tigers & Bears.
+Outside of racing, Cole’s hobbies and interests include improving his overall fitness with CrossFit, biking and wake boarding.
+He enjoys hunting, fishing and spending time outdoors with his dog.
+Cole is also a big animal lover, he supports a rescue facility called Lions Tigers & Bears.

 Ninth, NASCAR Camping World Truck Series (2011)